 What makes this project so fun is your ability to jump right into the creative part!
 Play with your embellishments and see where you want them, how far apart you’d like your tassels etc. right away.
-Then, cut your basic embellishment strip to fit lengthwise across the body of your purse.
+Then, cut your basic embellishment strip to fit lengthwise across the front of the bag.

 Tip: Use a match to slightly burn the edges of your embellishment after it’s cut to size.
 This prevents it from fraying and saves you time because you won’t need to hem.

 Once your embellishment is cut to the correct size, lay a thin layer of E6000 to secure it in the right place.
 Use binder clips to secure your fabric until the glue dries.
 When I’m shopping for supplies, I like to get the smaller sized E6000 glue rather than the full size bottles.
 It tends to make less of a mess and I never have the hassle of re-opening the bottle when I want to use it again and the cap is glued on.

 Tip: If your bag is extra smooth, sand the areas you’ll be gluing lightly to make a more porous surface.
 This way, your glue will stick better.

 Once the basic embellishment strip is glued on, gently slide your tassels in place, making sure they are securely fastened in the glue.
 Let dry for several hours before removing your binder clips.

 Ta da!
 You now have new festive, bohemian bags that’s ready for whatever comes your way!

 One of the very first places I brought this bag was on a vacation to Mexico.
 It was absolutely perfect!
 I loved how the zipper closed all the way across the top to keep my things secure, the strap was long enough to wear across my chest so it never fell off, and I legitimately received so many compliments on it!

 For me, that’s the best part about making things yourself.
 I absolutely love creating something that I’m proud of, it totally unique, and makes me feel just a little bit better when I’m wearing it.